 - 38. The Committee will determine whether the appeal submitted by the student should be upheld.
 Appeals can be upheld resulting in a change to the outcome, upheld with no change to the outcome, or not upheld. - 39.
 If the Committee determines that the appeal is upheld resulting in a change to the outcome, the Committee can decide that: - a.
-The penalty previously imposed should be revoked - b.
-That a lesser penalty should be imposed - c.
-That a harsher penalty should be imposed
+The penalty previously imposed should be revoked;

-- 40. If the Committee determines that an appeal is upheld but there is no change to the outcome, or that an appeal is not upheld, the previously determined outcome will stand. - 41.
+- b.
+That a lesser penalty should be imposed; - c.
+That a harsher penalty should be imposed. - 40.
+If the Committee determines that an appeal is upheld but there is no change to the outcome, or that an appeal is not upheld, the previously determined outcome will stand. - 41.
 The student will be informed of the appeal outcome in writing by the Chair.
 Whether an appeal is upheld or not, the Chair will provide clear reasoning for the decisions. - 42.
 The decision of the Committee at this point is final and concludes the University's consideration of the matter.
-A Closure of Procedure Letter will be issued.
+A Completion of Procedures letter will be issued.
 This enables a student to pursue an independent review with the Office of the Independent Adjudicator for Higher Education.
-Full details of the OIAHE and how to make a complaint are available on the website of the OIAHE: oiahe.org.uk
+Full details of the OIA and how to make a complaint are available on the OIA website.

-Committee outcomes for cases referred by the Senior Manager
+Committee outcomes for cases referred by the Director of Student Registry Services